 The question of whether we are ‘surviving’ or ‘thriving’ is one that we dedicate a lot of time and thought to at NKD.
 Both in the workplace and in our personal lives, we can experience periods of time where we’re just not at our best.
 We’re stressed, overloaded or under pressure.
 It’s exhausting.
 For some people, these periods can take us beyond ‘normal’ stress levels, and our physical and mental health can suffer.

-It might be obvious that if we’re feel exhausted and stressed, we won’t be at our best.
+It might be obvious that if we’re feeling exhausted and stressed, we won’t be at our best.
 But, the problem is that, as a society, we’re not always great at seeing the obvious.
 There’s always a reason why we justify working an extra few hours when we’re almost maxed out, or insisting that we’re ‘fine’ when we’re not.

 The focus of this year’s Mental Health Awareness Week came out of a study by the Mental Health Foundation; it found that only 13% of the UK population said that they had good mental health, and that they were ‘thriving’.
 That’s a pretty shocking statistic.
 We were amazed when Kat revealed it to us, and it really brought home the need to discuss mental health today – both within our smaller communities, and as a country.